 Before beginning a memoir, it’s important to make sure you know what exactly you’re writing!
 So, what is a memoir anyway?

-Unlike autobiographies, memoirs typically focus on a particular event or theme rather than detailing years and years of the writer’s life.
+Unlike autobiographies, a memoir writer typically focuses on a particular event or theme rather than detailing years and years of the writer’s life.
 In many ways, this narrowed focus is what makes the genre unique.
 Truly, anyone can write a memoir—you don’t need to be famous or have done something extraordinary, you simply need to be able to tell a story and draw meaning from something that has happened in your own life.

 Now that you have a better understanding of what a memoir is, let’s look at a few tips and ideas to guide your writing as you learn how to start a memoir!

 Memoir Ideas Writing 4 Tips to Guide You